subtle-js/error/README.md

-# @subtle-js/exception
+# @subtle-js/error

-The `Exception` interface provides a set of methods to perform error handling operations.
+The `SubtleError` interface provides a set of methods to perform error handling operations.